See the revision history at the end (if you make it that far).

 [_] I am an advanced user (required reading)

 DO NOT select the ‘I am an advanced user’ option!
 Don’t look at it.
 Don’t think about it.
-Don’t think about looking at it! … at least not until you read all that ‘required reading’ stuff and understand fully what uBO is, does, how to configure it, and how easy it is to break the internet if you don’t know what you’re doing.
+Don’t think about looking at it … at least not until you read all that ‘required reading’ stuff and understand fully what uBO is, does, how to configure it, and how easy it is to break the interwebs if you don’t know what you’re doing.
 Did i scare you?
 Totally intentional.

 In the ‘Privacy’ section, enable the following options where [X] indicates the option is enabled:[X] Disable pre-fetching